vectara/hallucination-leaderboard/README.md

 |Mistral 7B |90.6 % |9.4 % |98.7 % |96.1 |
 |Google Palm|87.9 % |12.1 % |92.4 % |36.2|
 |Google Palm-Chat|72.8 % |27.2 % |88.8 % |221.1|

+**Note** on GPT4 Turbo.
+While the above figures show it to be comparable to GPT4, this is due to us filtering out some documents that some of the models refuse to summarize.
+When comparing to GPT 4 on all summaries (both GPT4 models summarize all summaries) the turbo model is around 0.3% worse than GPT4, but still better than GPT 3.5 Turbo.

 ## Model
 You can find the model used to compute this leaderboard open sourced for commercial use on hugging face: https://huggingface.co/vectara/hallucination_evaluation_model along with instructions how to use the model.